chrisreydev/advanced-hp-bar-plugin/README.md

 ## Features

 - **Segmented HP bar** — HP is split into boxes, each representing a configurable number of HP points (e.g. 10 HP per box)
-- **Fixed bar width** — the bar always renders at a fixed pixel width regardless of how many boxes there are
+- **Fixed bar width** — the bar always renders at a configurable fixed pixel width regardless of how many boxes there are
 - **Low HP warning color** — the bar switches to a separate color when HP drops below a configurable threshold
 - **Damaged HP color** — the empty portion of each box is colored to indicate missing HP
 - **Optional prayer bar** — a thin bar below the HP bar showing current prayer points as a proportion of max prayer
-- **Always-on mode** — optionally show the bar at all times, not just during combat
+- **Always-on mode** — optionally show the bar at all times, even outside of combat
 - **Fully configurable colors** — every color in the overlay is customizable
-- **Position offsets** — adjust the bar's horizontal position, vertical position, and world-space Z offset to align it exactly where you want
+- **Position offsets** — adjust the bar's horizontal position, vertical position, and world-space Z offset

 ---